Mary and her husband work on international projects and have travelled to many places in Spain.

 The Ferreres Aqueduct and Pont del Diable

-Said to have been constructed during the time of Augustus, this Aqueduct took water from the the Francoli River about 15 kilometres north of the city and supplied this to the residents of the ancient city of Tarraco.
+Said to have been constructed during Augustus's time, this Aqueduct took water from the Francoli River about 15 kilometres north of the city.
+It supplied this to the residents of the ancient city of Tarraco.
 It is 27 meters high and 249 meters long.

 Below is a video by Jaume Vila of the bridge and the aqueduct.

-Tarragona is not really in the radar screen of many tourists in Spain.
-With so many Spanish cities competing to attract tourists, Tarragona often disappears in the view so we were surprised when we read about its Roman ruins which is one of the best in the country.
+Tarragona is not really on the radar screen of many tourists in Spain.
+With so many Spanish cities competing to attract tourists, Tarragona often disappears in the view, so we were surprised when we read about its Roman ruins, one of the best in the country.
 So, avoiding the cold north, we decided to drive to Tarragona and what a surprise we had.

 The Roman ruins exceeded our expectations.
 Anyone visiting Barcelona must take a day tour here.
 You can easily travel there as it is only about an hour from Barcelona and it is easy to get to using public transportation, the bus or the train.